Ganon: You went through nine dungeons?

 - The Genlock Alphas in the Dragon Age II DLC "Legacy" carry huge shields that render them all but immune to frontal assault and attack by charging you like a battering ram.

-- In Dragon Age: Inquisition, this is one of warrior companion Cassandra's abilities.
+- In Dragon Age: Inquisition, this is again an ability for any character that uses a sword and shield.
 In combat, it can knock armor off enemies.
-Outside combat, it can make her a human battering ram to demolish obstacles.
+Outside combat, warriors can use it to demolish obstacles.
+Cassandra and Blackwall will likely have this ability due to using shields by default.

 - Crusaders/Paladins in Ragnarok Online have a move with this name that knocks back the target a considerable distance and can stun them.
 The latter also has Rapid Smiting, which is a multi-hitting variant purely for causing damage.